 Add a small electric motor to a bicycle to help you pedal and you get an amazing machine that is:

-Great at climbing hills, beating headwinds, hauling kids & loads and tackling long commutes (and keeping up with more athletic friends)
+Great at climbing hills, beating headwinds, tackling long commutes, hauling kids & loads.
+Keep up with your more athletic friends.

-Easy to park (up to 10 regular e-bikes fit into one car parking slot) and doesn't get stuck in traffic jams (just slip around - or thru - them)
+Easy to park - up to 10 regular e-bikes fit into one car parking slot.

 Thumb your nose at Putin & ignore rising prices at the pump.